firozkhan18/technologies-notes/All-In-One.md

 - **Isolation**: Independent execution.
 - **Durability**: Permanent results.

+The ACID properties are essential for ensuring reliable transaction processing in database systems, providing a framework that maintains data integrity, consistency, and reliability in multi-user environments.

 These properties are crucial for maintaining the integrity and reliability of a database, especially in environments with concurrent transactions and potential failures.

+---

+## Transaction Isolation Levels

 Transaction isolation in Spring Boot is an essential aspect of managing database transactions to ensure data consistency and integrity, especially in concurrent environments.
 In Spring, you can control transaction isolation levels using the `@Transactional` annotation.

-### Transaction Isolation Levels

 There are several transaction isolation levels defined by the SQL standard, which dictate how transaction integrity is visible to other transactions.
 The levels are: